torakiki/pdfsam/pdfsam-docs/PROPERTIESnARGS.md

 *description:* clears user preferences and locally stored information, starting PDFsam with default values.

 **--workspace="/path/to/workspace"**
 *description:* loads the given workspace.
 This has precedence over the application settings.

+**/path/to/file1.pdf /path/to/file2.pdf**
+*description:* a list of PDF files to be opened with PDFsam.

 MSI properties
 =============